Germany: Car crashes into gates of Angela Merkel's chancellery | DW | 25.11.2020

 A spokeswoman for the Berlin police told Reuters that they do not suspect an extremist attack, saying: "We are not working on the basis of this assumption at the moment."

-The Volkswagen Sedan had license plates from the North Rhine-Westphalia area of Lippe.
-Both the car and the metal gate showed minor signs of damage.
+The Volkswagen Sedan, which sustained minor damage, had license plates from the North Rhine-Westphalia area of Lippe.
+The plates were identical to those belonging to the car involved in a similar incident in 2014 when a vehicle drove into the Chancellor's office with a message written on the side.

 The event took place during a cabinet meeting in the run-up to a key video conference between Chancellor Merkel and German state premiers regarding extending lockdown measures across the country.